-Bynner and Parsons (1997) indicate that students with poor numeracy skills tend to leave full-time education at their first chance.
-Butterworth and Yeo (2004) state that such persons are more likely to be unemployed, depressed, ill, and arrested.
-All this illustrates that dyscalculia should be handled at a young age before it has irreversible effects.
+Math disabilities may negatively impact job opportunities and prospects in the workplace — even more than literacy difficulties (Bynner & Parsons, 1997).
+Students with poor numeracy skills tend to leave full-time education at their first chance.
+They are more likely to be unemployed, depressed, ill, and arrested.
+All this illustrates that dyscalculia should be treated at a young age before it has irreversible effects.
 Even a small delay in math can, in a few short years, translate into a significant gap between what a child is expected to do and know in math and what he or she can do.
-This phenomenon is referred to as the “Matthew Effect,” a term coined by Robert K. Meron in 1968, and referring to the Matthew 25:29 that says the rich will get richer, and the poor will get poorer.
+This phenomenon is referred to as the “Matthew Effect,” a term coined by Robert K. Meron in 1968 and referring to Matthew 25:29 that says the rich will get richer, and the poor will get poorer.

 1. Adhere to fundamental learning principles